This document explains how to use the WebLogic Server security programming features.

-Administering Security for Oracle WebLogic Server—This document explains how to configure security for WebLogic Server and how to use Compatibility security.
+Administering Security for Oracle WebLogic Server—This document explains how to configure security for WebLogic Server.

 Securing Resources Using Roles and Policies for Oracle WebLogic Server—This document introduces the various types of WebLogic resources, and provides information that allows you to secure these resources using WebLogic Server.

-Oracle WebLogic Server Administration Console Online Help—This document describes how to use the Administration Console to perform security tasks.
+Oracle WebLogic Server Administration Console Online Help—This document describes how to use the WebLogic Server Administration Console to perform security tasks.